citp/privacy-policy-historical/s/sh/sho/shopittome.com.md

 If you have any questions or concerns regarding this Privacy Policy, or about our practices with respect to Personal Information, or if you wish us to delete your personal information from our database, or should you wish to stop receiving communications from us, please notify us at:
 Email: [privacy@ShopItToMe.com](mailto:privacy@ShopItToMe.com)
-Mail: Attn: Privacy Officer, Shop It To Me, Inc. 221 Pine St. Suite 300, San Francisco, CA 94104, USA
+Mail: Attn: Privacy Officer, Shop It To Me, Inc. 2269 Chestnut Street #910 San Francisco, CA 94123 USA

 Should you contact us by any of the above means, please provide sufficient information for us to identify your account.
 Your privacy is important to use, and we will make every effort to resolve your concerns as soon as reasonably possible.